meshtastic/firmware/CONTRIBUTING.md

 1. **Use GitHub Discussions**: For new ideas, questions, or to discuss potential changes, start a conversation in our [GitHub Discussions](https://github.com/meshtastic/firmware/discussions) first.
 This helps us collaborate and avoid duplicate work.

 2. **Join our Discord**: For real-time chat and quick questions, join our [Discord server](https://discord.com/invite/ktMAKGBnBs).
-It's a great place to get help and connect with the community.
+It's a great place to get help and connect with other developers and the community.

 3. **Reporting Issues**: If you've identified a bug, please use our bug report template when creating a new issue in the [issue tracker](https://github.com/meshtastic/firmware/issues).
 Ensure you've searched existing issues to avoid duplicates.